Cat Smith: Personal life

 Smith married her partner of eleven years, Ben Soffa, in September 2016.
-Soffa has worked as head of digital organising for the Labour Party since 2015.
-In July 2018, Smith gave birth to the couple's first child.
-In October 2020 she revealed in a letter posted to Twitter that she was separating from her husband.
-As of 2021 Smith was in a relationship with SNP former MP David Linden.
+In July 2018, Smith gave birth to the couple's son.
+As of 2021, Smith was in a relationship with SNP former MP David Linden.
 Smith is bisexual.

-In 2010, Smith was diagnosed with postural orthostatic tachycardia syndrome (POTS), which she says has affected her energy levels, and which she uses medication to control.

-Smith is a Methodist, and is co-founder of Christians for Choice, a project of the organisation Abortion Rights.
-She was a guest at the 2025 National Prayer Breakfast in Washington, D.C.
+Smith is a co-founder of Christians for Choice, a project of the organisation Abortion Rights.

-She is a member of Poulton & Wyre Railway Society.
+She is a member of the Poulton & Wyre Railway Society.